 - Clamped Fins: Clamped fins may appear for sick fish having beautiful fins such as betta, discus, etc. If you notice the fins are clamped with the fish body then you need to provide proper treatment immediately.

-If you’re a betta owner and want to know specifically if your betta is dying, I would like to invite you to read my other article on how you can tell your betta fish dying, signs and symptoms.
+If you’re a betta owner and want to know specifically if your betta is dying, I would like to invite you to read my other article on how you can tell your betta fish dying, its signs, and symptoms.

 - How to save a dying fish? [what measures to take]